-- The CUT is a public institution that has more than 20 years of experience in delivering educational programs in accounting and finance. - There is a logical sequence and coherence in the program with core modules offered in the first two semesters of the program.
-They offer the foundational knowledge required and become a platform on which to stage the rest of the program. - Teaching staff in the same discipline work together in the development of the modules, exams and other forms of assessment preparation through a peer review process. - Most of the faculty teaching staff has adequate practical experience which ensures a good balance between theory and practice. - The practical training, as an elective course, allows students to connect theory and practice, beyond case studies, while boosting future employability opportunities. - The structure of the program follows the European Credit Transfer System (ECTS).
+- 1. The CUT is a public institution that has more than 20 years of experience in delivering educational programs in accounting and finance. - 2.
+There is a logical sequence and coherence in the program with core modules offered in the first four semesters of the program.
+They offer the foundational knowledge required and become a platform on which to stage the rest of the program. - 3.
+Teaching staff in the same discipline work together in the development of the modules, exams and other forms of assessment preparation through a peer review process. - 4.
+Most of the faculty teaching staff has adequate practical experience (i.e. few of them at international level) which ensures a good balance between theory and practice. - 5.
+The practical training, as an elective course, allows students to connect theory and practice, beyond case studies, while boosting future employability opportunities. - 6.
+The structure of the program follows the European Credit Transfer System (ECTS). - 7.
+Some faculty members have an exposure to UK and other countries and this helps them bring the international experience in the department. - 8.
+The CUT is aiming to introduce a program on teaching and learnings for educating new member of staff in teaching.
+This is well-established in the UK and other countries.